OData/ODataDotNetTemplate/README.md

 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

-AspNetCoreOData is a Copyright of &copy; .NET Foundation and other contributors.
-It is licensed under [MIT License](https://github.com/OData/AspNetCoreOData/blob/main/License.txt)
+ODataDotNetTemplate is a Copyright of &copy; .NET Foundation and other contributors.
+It is licensed under [MIT License](https://github.com/OData/ODataDotNetTemplate/blob/main/License.txt)